jaeminlee95/Semester1_Capstone_Group_3/README.md

 ## Overview
- * Business Problem:
+ * Business Problem
       * Provide business insight for Computer Vision.

- * Business Solutions:
+ * Business Solution
       * We recommend Computer Vision to produce movies of the Musical, Animation, Sci-Fi or Adventure genres.
       * Target top 7 languages for max region reach.
       * Invest in popular directors.